 You will need to fund any project costs that are not considered eligible by Innovate UK.
 You will also need to cover other day-to-day activities that are not part of the project.

 Please note, innovation loans are a form of state aid.
 This is because they have favourable terms, such as the discounted rate of interest, which over the life of the loan will be equivalent to a grant.
-To comply with state aid rules, the level of this ‘grant equivalent’ for experimental development R&D activities must be below 35% of the eligible project costs if you are a medium-sized enterprise, or below 45% if you are a micro or small enterprise
+To comply with state aid rules, the level of this ‘grant equivalent’ must fit within the criteria of the competition you are applying into.

 Understanding the project and loan periods

-- up to 3 years where you can draw down money every 3 months to carry out your research and development, known as the availability period.
-You will not need to make repayments during this period, but you will need to pay interest every 3 months.
-Interest is due only on the actual amount you have borrowed, not on the total amount committed in the loan
+A period where you can draw down money every 3 months to carry out your research and development, known as the availability period.
+The duration of this period will be set out in the competition brief.
+You will not need to make repayments during this period, but you will need to pay interest every 3 months on the amount you have borrowed.
+The rate of interest and how this is paid will be set out in the competition brief.
+Interest is calculated only on the actual amount you have borrowed, not on the total amount committed in the loan.

-- up to a further 2 years to focus on the route to market and commercialisation of your innovation, known as the extension period.
+A further period to focus on the route to market and commercialisation of your innovation, known as the extension period.
+The duration of this period will be set out in the competition brief.
 You won’t be able to make any more drawdowns, and you also won’t need to start repayments during this period.
-You will need to pay interest on the money you have borrowed
+You will need to pay interest during this period.
+The rate of interest and how this is paid will be set out in the competition brief.

 You will need to propose the most suitable timings for your project and business.
-These timings are the longest periods we will consider.
+The longest periods we will consider in each of these periods and for the overall term of the loan will be set out in the competition brief.

 Finding an innovation loan competition